How to Choose a Kindergarten in Singapore (2026)

 - Space: Is there enough room for children to move, play, and work?
 Are there clearly defined areas (reading corner, art area, construction area)?

-- Materials: Are learning materials accessible to children, not locked away?
+- Materials: Are learning materials accessible to children, not locked away in cabinets?
 Are there age-appropriate books, manipulatives, and creative materials?

 - Outdoor space: Is there an outdoor play area?
-Outdoor play is critical for gross motor development and the NEL framework explicitly includes it.
+Outdoor play is critical for gross motor development — the NEL framework explicitly includes it, so a kindergarten without outdoor access should raise questions.

 - Cleanliness and safety: Is the centre clean, well-maintained, and child-proofed?